 The general conditions of the contract define the overall OHS responsibilities and requirements for contractors.
 These provisions are contained in a separate Clause of the contract.
-In general, these OHS conditions require the contractor to be responsible for initiating, maintaining, and supervising all safety precautions and programs while complying with all applicable laws and regulations.
+In general, these OHS conditions require the contractor to be responsible for initiating, maintaining, and supervisingall safety precautions and programs while complying with all applicable laws and regulations.
 The details are contained in the table below.

-Item Description Evidence OHS work plans and schedule Company health and safety policy and a project-specific health and safety plan (HASP) addressing all applicable OHS requirements Policy document To the extent possible the plan should include risk assessments for each phase or task of the work Risk assessment per phase of work The presence of a qualified safety officer at the project site responsible for implementing the HASP CV of the Safety Officer Detailed schedule of work activities with their bid, with the duration of each work activity shown Schedule of activities The proposed hours of operations and days per weekthe contractor is allowed to work on-site are usuallystipulated in the contract documents Schedule of work on a weekly and monthly basis (depending on the duration of the project) Employees Curriculum Vitae (CVs) of key personnel identifiedin the specifications CVs
+Item Description Evidence OHS work Company health and safety policy and a Policy document plans and project-specific health and safety plan (HASP) schedule addressing all applicable OHS requirements To the extent possible the plan should include risk Risk assessment per assessments for each phase or task of the work phase of work The presence of a qualified safety officer at the CV of the project site responsible for implementing the SafetyOfficer HASP Detailed schedule of work activities with their bid, Schedule of activities with the duration of each work activity shown The proposed hours of operations and days per Schedule of work on a week the contractor is allowed to work on-site are weekly and monthly usuallystipulated in the contract documents basis (depending on the duration of the project) Employees Curriculum Vitae (CVs) of key personnel CVs identified in the specifications Written documentation of completion of the Safety training reports contractor's and subcontractor's employees of the completion of all appropriate health and safetytraining before working on-site Hold regular safety meetings to instruct their Meeting reports employees on all project-related safety procedures Provide appropriate personal protective Inspection reports clothing and equipment to employees and provide training in its use. and enforce the use of protective clothing and equipment OHS incidents Notify the client immediately following any Incident log and reports OH&S incident, with a detailed written report and comply with reporting and record-keeping requirements The prime contractor flows- down the accident notification and reporting requirement to sub- contractors, so that all incidents that occur. during the project are reported and investigated promptly OH&S Pay Items Pay rates for personnel to work in upgraded Detailed pay breaks levels of personal protective equipment (such down for each as respiratory protection) category of staff Provision of qualified full-time health and safety Deployment letter for officer for the duration of the project the safety officer Establishment and proper functioning of an Committee membership OH&S Committee (as appropriate) and ToRs Contractors and personnel attending any required.
+Training report OH&S Orientation training Costs for specific air monitoring, air sampling, ✓ Breakdown of costs and analysis required to implement industrial ✓ Inspection reports hygiene orair quality monitoring, as may be required by the technical specifications Project- Contractors should document the Specific implementation of their health and safety ✓ Report on the Hazards program and address requirements for personal safetyprogram Information protective equipment, chemical hazard ✓ Inspection and communication, performing periodic health verification and safety inspections, emergency response reports procedures, tool and equipment inspections, ı.

-Written documentation of completion of the contractor's and subcontractor's employees of the completion of all appropriate health and safety training before working on-site Safety training reports Hold regular safety meetings to instruct their employees on all project-related safety procedures Meeting reports Provide appropriate personal protectiveclothing and equipment to employees and provide training in its use. and enforce the use of protective clothing and equipment Inspection reports OHS incidents Notify the client immediately following any OH&S incident, with a detailed written report and comply with reporting and record-keepingrequirements The prime contractor flows- down the accident notification Incident log and reports and reporting requirement to sub-contractors, so that all incidents that occur. during the project are reported and investigated promptly OH&S Pay Items Pay rates for personnel to work in upgraded levelsof personal protective equipment (such as respiratory protection) Detailed pay breaks down for each category of staff Provision of qualified full-time health and safety officer for the duration of the project Deployment letter for the safety officer Establishment and proper functioning of an OH&S Committee (as appropriate) Committee membership and ToRs Contractors and personnel attending any required.
-OH&S Orientation training Training report Costs for specific air monitoring, air sampling, and analysis required to implement industrial hygiene orair quality monitoring, as may be required by the technical specifications ✓ Breakdown of costs✓ Inspection reports Project-Specific Hazards Information Contractors should document the implementation of their health and safety program and address requirements for personal protective equipment, chemical hazard communication, performing periodic health and safety inspections, emergency response procedures, tool and equipment inspections, fire protection, vehicle safety, and site security ✓ Report on the safety program ✓ Inspection and verification reports Licenses, Certifications and Training Documentation Copies of all licenses, certifications, and training documents including certificates of insurance indicating the contractor is adequately insured for general liability and workers' compensation Verification of the documentation of the various requirements
+fire protection, vehicle safety, and site security Licenses, Copies of all licenses, certifications, and Verification of the Certifications training documents including certificates of documentation of andTraining insurance indicating the contractor is thevarious Documentation adequately insured for general liability and requirements workers' compensation

-ANNEX 3: Format for Report on Compliance with Conditions of Work with ESS2 for Third Parties Engaging Contracted Workers
+ANNEX 3: Format for Report on Compliance with Conditions of Work with ESS2 forThird Parties Engaging Contracted Workers

 Assignment name:

 Contract ref.
 No:

-Contract period: Start date (M/D/Y) End date $(M/D/Y)$:
+Contract period: Start date (M/D/Y) End date (M/D/Y):

 Contractor/Service Supplier:

 Reported period:

 Date of report:

 Signature of authorized person: